“The Lost Thing” is an Australian postmodern picture book by Shaun Tan.

 STORY STRUCTURE OF THE LOST THING

-The boy as every child means that the weakness/need is cast upon the reader: We are all too busy fitting in to notice little things (and also, probably, very big things!) that are right under our noses.
+The boy as every child means that the shortcoming/need is cast upon the reader: We are all too busy fitting in to notice little things (and also, probably, very big things!) that are right under our noses.
 We need to stop and look at world.
 This is metafictive in a less obvious way; picture books require readers to slow down and study the pages in a way no other medium really does.
 You won’t be able to read this picture book properly unless you linger on the illustrations.

 The boy wants to know more about this big red thing, and know that it’s happy and safe.